CIS-433-Group-Project/Memory_Management/README.md

 The main() method of Reference_String.py performs 100 trials to test assertions against entropy and to benchmark the function, and writes the final trial to a .txt file.
 Behaviors and the filename are currently hard-coded and must be changed manually between tests.

+The following behaviors have been implemented:

+ * Random
+ * Extended Loop
+ * Average (follows 90/10 rule, no further constraints)

 ### Page Replacement
 The Page_Replacement.py class implements the page replacement strategies.
 In a similar fashion to reference strings,